-- God is always at work in his world. - God's providence shows us his deep love for us. - We need to trust that God is at work even when we don't see it, feel it, or know the reason for what is happening. - Lam not in control of the world.
-Lam called to be a faithful and obedient follower of Jesus Christ. - "Difficult providences" are adversities that bring blessings.
+- God's providence shows us his deep love for us. - We need to trust that God is at work even when we don't see it, feel it, or know the reason for what is happening. - I am not in control of the world.
+I am called to be a faithful and obedient follower of Jesus Christ. - "Difficult providences" are adversities that bring blessings.
 Even though it feels like they might undo us, God uses these to grow us.
-Consider the words of the Psalmist in Psalm 119:71 - "It is good for me that I was afflicted, that I might learn your statutes." - In his providence, God uses our difficult circumstances as his "curriculum" for teaching us what we need to know to grow in our dependence on him.
+Consider the words of the Psalmist in Psalm 119:71 - "It is good for me that I was afflicted, that I might learn your statutes." - In his providence, God uses our difficult circumstances as his "curriculum" for teaching us what we need to know to grow in our dependence on him. - To find our way in the midst of difficulties and suffering we must stay centered on God's Word.
+Read

-- To find our way in the midst of difficulties and suffering we must stay centered on God's Word.
-Read God's Word regularly to gain perspective. - · Difficult circumstances lead us to the end of ourselves and into Him.
-It is a good thing when we are forced to stop relying on ourselves and we are driven to rely on God. - We can gain comfort in our suffering when we know that there is a purpose and plan. . . even though we don't see it or feel it. - God wants us to talk to him about what we are going through.
+God's Word regularly to gain perspective.

+- Difficult circumstances lead us to the end of ourselves and into Him.
+It is a good thing when we are forced to stop relying on ourselves and we are driven to rely on God. - We can gain comfort in our suffering when we know that there is a purpose and plan... even though we don't see it or feel it. - God wants us to talk to him about what we are going through.
 Prayer is a gift.
 And, God welcomes our complaints, our confusion, and our cries.

-It's a bit ironic that God's providence is clearly seen in this current Coronavirus pandemic.
-It is through providence that we've been given this teachable moment and golden opportunity to teach our kids great lessons about providence!
+It is through providence that we are given teachable moments and golden opportunities to teach our kids great lessons about providence!